Article about love of Playa Blanca and feral cats that live there. Images of beautiful Playa Blanca and gorgeous feral cats all with names.

 The Feral Cats of Playa Blanca

 The feral cats on the island are many and I have come to know them by name.
-Freddy has given all the cats a name.
-He cares for many cats on a daily basis but t with more and more kittens been found weekly.
-German born Freddy, who cares for the cats, has a very difficult job.
+FCH which stands for Friendly Cat Helpers have given all the cats a name.
+FCH care for many cats on a daily basis but with more and more kittens been found on a weekly basis.

 The cats of Playa Blanca have become important to me and I care for them.
 They have been the reason that I have met some wonderful cat lovers and new friends.
 Others from all over the world have fallen in love with the island and the cats and often return to Playa Blanca to visit the cats.